nsnam/ns-3-dev-git/src/internet/doc/ipv6.rst

 network with the on-link property behaves roughly as IPv4: a node will assume that any address belonging to the on-link prefix is reachable on the link, so it uses Neighbor Discovery Protocol (NDP) to find the MAC address corresponding to the IPv6 address.
-If the prefix is not marked as "on-link", then any packet is sent to the defult router.
+If the prefix is not marked as "on-link", then any packet is sent to the default router.

 :cpp:class:`Radvd` can announce prefixes that have the on-link flag not set.
 Moreover, it is possible to add an address to a node without setting the on-link property for the prefix used in the address.